 Only currently registered EWU students, faculty and staff may utilize EWU facilities for organized club practices, games or activities.
 All facility requests must be made in writing, at least two weeks in advance, in order to receive consideration.
 Fields/Courts will be set up only after receiving approval from the SRC Office or EWU Event Planning.
 Any field painting requests must be turned in to the CCS, who will then coordinate with the individual club to paint the fields.
 Fields will be painted weekly, or whenever possible, with only approved field paint used.
 All facilities will be used in accordance with established SRC policies.

 All EWU CSF organizations are required to obtain officials from the local officials association, whenever possible.
 Club Treasurers must fill out a "Memorandum of Agreement" which designates all items regarding the securing of services from local associations.
 This "Memorandum of Agreement" should be completed in advance of the season opener as it can take up to 2 months for payment to be secured.
-The form is available on the CD included in this handbook.
+The form is available on the Club Sports website.
 Participants must remember that the burden for clean and competitive play rests entirely with the players.
 CSF officers should bring any concerns about officials to the attention of the CCS for further action.
 Officiating is a difficult job and we ask that all club members be supportive of all officials.
 If you see an official make a mistake or handle a situation improperly, please wait to discuss it with them until such time as the team captain or representative may discuss the matter in confidence.
 Any club member showing disrespect towards any official will be brought to the attention of the CSF Council.

 Acknowledgment of Risk Statement